 X-Men : Evolution

 Jubilee also appeared in this series as one of the New Mutants.
+Unlike the 616 comic books and the 90's animated series, in this universe Jubilee's parents were alive.
 She mostly hung around the other New Mutants, mostly Iceman, Berserker, and Cannonball.
+Their activities mostly involved pranking and joyriding, which nearly resulted in a catastrophe when the young mutants borrowed the X-Jet for a joyride.
 As a nod to the original character, this incarnation of Jubilee always wore a yellow jacket when out of uniform.
 She left the X-Men when mutants were exposed to the real world.
 During Professor X's vision of the X-Men's future, she was shown training with Magneto and the other New Mutants.
 In this series Jubilee is voiced by Chiara Zanni.

 In X-Men Legends, Jubilee is first seen after the second mission outside by the mansion.
 When Magma was speaking to her, Jubilee says that she wanted to be called Rogue, but that name was already taken.
 She also refers to her powers as balls of light that can explode rather than plasma.
 While talking with Magma, she would often play small jokes to her by saying that she was the gardener (which of course isn't true).
 After you have spoken to Jubilee, she is available as a playable character.
 She was one of the two characters that could charge objects causing them to detonate.
 Jubilee's three powers are Energy Burst, Photon Flash, and Bait.
 Her extreme attack is called Independence Day, in which she throws several fireworks into the air and they rain down onto the screen violently exploding.
 She is voiced by Danica McKellar.